swacksoc/discord-bots-session/README.md

 ## Setting up a Discord Bot

 As expected there are some hoops to jump through, not literally (I hate jumping), before you can get a Discord Bot up and running.
-Firstly you need to sign into Discord and navigate to https://discordapp.com/developers/applications/me and hit the "New Application" button, from here you should give your bot a witty name and finally select "Create".
+Firstly you need to sign into Discord and navigate to the [Discord Developers Page](https://discordapp.com/developers/applications/me) and hit the "New Application" button, from here you should give your bot a witty name and finally select "Create".

 After you've done this you need to scroll down and select "Add Bot User", this basically lets Discord know that you want to make a Bot and to provide the necessary stuff for you.